Student Programming & Raider Entertainment (SPARE)

 - Will participate in weekly Signature Events Committee meetings

-- If selected, Variety Manager-in-Waiting may be Signature Event Committee Chair
+- Assistant Variety Manager is eligible to be selected as Signature Event Committee Chair

 - If selected as Signature Event Committee Chair, maintain and manage Signature Events Committee budget, project management, etc.

-Beginning in Spring 2025, the Student Variety Manager-in-Waiting will assume full duties of the Student Variety Manager role and be required to work an average 10-12 hours per week for $12.00/hour (should you need additional hours due to financial concerns, you may request to work in the SPARE front office).
+Beginning in Spring 2026, the Student Assistant Variety Manager will assume full duties and title of the Student Variety Manager role and be required to work an average 10-12 hours per week for $12.00/hour (should you need additional hours due to financial concerns, you may request to work in the SPARE front office).
 In addition to the responsibilities of all Student Managers, the Student Variety Manager has the following responsibilities:

 - Facilitate Variety Council Meetings;